 Johnny Rotten was a huge reggae fan, and we more or less grew up in the same area, so when they had their deal together with Virgin I more or less worked for them.
 It was always apparent that they would be very important like Bob Marley.
-They had a certain magic about
+They had a certain magic about them all.

 With your book out on the Stone Roses, how do you think they compare as a band to other punk or rock bands you’ve photographed?